Mr. Death: The Rise and Fall of Fred A. Leuchter, Jr.: Background

 In the course of the film Leuchter states that he could not believe in the gas chambers because he could not himself conceive of their mechanics, although he makes it evident that he knows very little of the history in which these arose.
 He suggests a series of options (hanging, shooting, and explosives), most of which the Nazis had attempted (shootings and explosives) before determining that direct, ongoing, and extensive SS involvement would not be sufficient to achieve the genocidal objectives they set for themselves after earlier forays into mass murder, such as Einsatzgruppen and Babi Yar.
 Leuchter similarly appears unaware of the T-4 Euthanasia Program and the history or science behind small-scale gassings directed by Hitler's Reich Chancellery and then the SS.

 Morris examines but does not pursue either Leuchter's opposition to gas as a means of execution, or his imputed lack of practical experience with it.
 Leuchter's concern with the safety of gassing methods appears to be a cause of his disbelief in its viability as he believed the venting process would pose a serious threat to the operators.
 His critics reply:

 Nonsense; it is all a question of concentration.
 Once the gas is released into the atmosphere, its concentration decreases and it is no longer dangerous.
 Also, HCN dissipates quickly.
 The execution gas chambers in US prisons are also ventilated directly into the atmosphere.
 Furthermore, if this argument would hold for the extermination chambers, it would hold for the delousing chambers as well, and one would have to conclude that no delousing chambers existed either.

 Robert Jan van Pelt appears in Mr. Death to detail some of Leuchter's scholarly failures (e.g. not consulting the large documentation archive available at Auschwitz).

 Production

 Morris was not fond of the film title and had wanted to name it "Honeymoon in Auschwitz", which Leuchter had, in fact, done.

 The soundtrack was composed by Caleb Sampson, who previously scored Fast, Cheap & Out of Control.

 Critical reception

-The film received critical acclaim, currently having a 100% positive score on Rotten Tomatoes.
+The film received critical acclaim, currently having a 100% positive score on Rotten Tomatoes based on 41 reviews.
 The website's critics consensus reads, "Mr. Death outlines its subject's controversial life's work with the deeply fascinating and thought-provoking élan film fans have come to expect from director Errol Morris."
 Film critic Roger Ebert said the film was great, strange and provocative.
 The Detroit News wrote that the movie "unmasks the friendly face of evil."